SergeyDev-app/SergeyDev-app/index.md

-## Welcome to the app developer Sergey Irgeshov's page
+## Welcome to the app developer Sergey Irgeshov's page!

 ## My Apps: